 - Water – use to dilute the dressing a tad bit

-As for the salad, here’s what I used:
+And then for the Vietnamese Noodle Salad itself, here’s what I used:

 - Shredded carrots – ready-shredded carrots makes it even quicker and simpler